 Even as technology advances and companies become more efficient, there are still a few core processes that never seem to improve.
 And chief among them is spending.

 The vast majority of employees have no easy or safe way to spend money when they need to.
 And most finance teams waste huge amounts of time chasing those same employees for documents when they do make purchases.

 But one tool has emerged relatively recently to help you avoid these common pitfalls.
 Purchasing cards, procurement cards, or p-cards - they all mean essentially the same thing - give your teams access to company money in a controlled environment.
 They can spend easily and quickly, but only with good reason and never over the limits.

 This article gives a brief overview of what these cards are and how they work.
 And to finish, we’ll see the circumstances in which they make the most sense for companies.

-What are purchasing cards?
+P-card meaning: what are purchasing cards?

 We’ve already shared a more comprehensive guide to p-cards for corporate purchasing.
 So we’ll touch on this quickly here.